mrmcavoy715/Insight_Challenge/README.md

 The main function of `logs` is called.

-The file is formatted so that the second line contains the earliest date in the file.
+The log file is formatted so that the second line contains the earliest date in the file.
 Collecting this and formatting it as a datetime is done.
-Then the file is rewound back so the first request can be manipulated in the same way as other requests.
+Then the log file is rewound back so the first request can be manipulated in the same way as other requests.

-Each request is a line in the file.
+Each request is a line in the log file.
 For each request, the parameters of interest are collected.
 Due to format of the file, any ip that is equal to "ip" indicates a header row and should be skipped.
-The parameters of interest are: ip date, and time.

 The time of the request is formatted as a datetime object by concatting the date and time of the request.